Duke University Health System Job Description

 Regulatory: Maintain compliance with national standards and regulating bodies such as JCAHO, CDC, OSHA, FDA and HCFA.

 Develop and update isolation techniques and procedures in accordance with current standards of practice, rules and regulations.
 Participate in maintaining policies and procedures which provide for a program of preventive medicine for hospital personnel to include establishment of policies and procedures relating to exposure to infectious diseases and prevention of cross-contamination.
 Recommend and evaluate procedures or policy statements relating to infection control within Duke Hospital; maintain an updated reference manual on infectious diseases and hospital infection control as recommended by the Joint Commission for the Accreditation of Hospitals.
 Maintain a knowledge base of current infection prevention and control information through peer networking.
 Internet access, published literature and professional meetings.

 3 years of nursing experience required.
 One year of experience in infection prevention preferred OR coursework (i.e. NC SPICE or APIC ICE 101) in infection prevention preferred.

 |Degrees, Licensure, and/or Certification:||

-Must have current or compact RN licensure in the state of North Carolina.
+Current or compact RN licensure in the state of North Carolina required.
+BLS required.
 Certified in Infection Control (CIC) preferred.